Thoenluk/duplo-appletini-icecream/README.md

 It goes without saying that this tool is provided **as-is** with no promise of usefulness.
 I have done my best to optimise the process, but processing high-resolution images still takes a moment.
 It is best used for small images such as pixel art, which is its intended use case.

+This tool is intended and permitted for use by humans only such as to simplify drawing from an AI reference photo.
+Using it to improve AI-generated images without major manual alteration afterwards is not a permitted use.

 ## Colour flattening

-The world is vibrant and even a basic 24 bit RGB colour space has more variation than human eyes could ever perceive or need.
-Look at this photo of my cat, Marvin.
+The world is vibrant and even a basic 24 bit RGB colour space has more variation than human eyes could ever perceive or need.Look at this photo of my cat, Marvin.

 ![A photo of a very dumb boy cat sitting in hay](examples/Marvin_64.jpg)